MicrosoftDocs/windows-dev-docs/hub/apps/get-started/make-apps-great-for-windows.md

 If your app defines a context menu extension, the following requirements must be met for the extension to appear in the new Windows 11 context menu.
 Otherwise, your app's context menu extension will appear in the older context menu available via the **Show more options** item.

-- Your context menu extension must be implemented by using the [IExplorerCommand](/windows/win32/api/shobjidl_core/nn-shobjidl_core-iexplorercommand) interface.
-Context menu extensions that implement [IContextMenu](/windows/win32/api/shobjidl_core/nn-shobjidl_core-icontextmenu) will appear in the older context menu instead.
+* Your context menu extension must be implemented by using the [**IExplorerCommand**](/windows/win32/api/shobjidl_core/nn-shobjidl_core-iexplorercommand) interface.
+Context menu extensions that implement [**IContextMenu**](/windows/win32/api/shobjidl_core/nn-shobjidl_core-icontextmenu) will appear in the older context menu instead.
-- Your app must have [package identity](/windows/apps/desktop/modernize/modernize-packaged-apps).
-To achieve this, you can package your app in an [MSIX package](/windows/msix/), or you can create a [sparse package](/windows/apps/desktop/modernize/grant-identity-to-nonpackaged-apps) that grants identity to your app.
+* Your app must be a *packaged app* so that it has package identity at runtime.
+See [Features that require package identity](/windows/apps/desktop/modernize/modernize-packaged-apps) for some options for packaging your app.

 #### Share dialog